+I'd be remiss if I didn't include Superheroes in my discussion of comics.
+Superheroes hit the American publishing world in June 1938 with Superman debuting in Action Comics #1.
+Inspired by two teenaged boys, writer Jerry Siegel and artist Joe Shuster, Superman went on to define the superhero genre.
+Other super crime fighters appeared on the scene in 1939, including Batman and his sidekick Robin, Captain Marvel, and Sub-Mariner.
+World War II provided the catalyst for the Golden Age of comics.
 Following World War II comic books fell victim to an all-out assault from psychiatrists, parents, and law enforcement officers.
 Comic books were being burned in the hopes of fending off juvenile delinquency.
 Dr. Fredric Wertham, a prominent psychiatrist, revealed his conclusions of a two-year study involving comic books in a paper titled Seduction of the Innocent.
 He stated that comics' influence on youth was "undermining morals, glorifying violence, and were 'sexually aggressive in an abnormal way."
 This paper was published in 1954, the same year the Senate Subcommittee on the Judiciary held a hearing on comics.
 The self-regulating Comics Code Authority was established by the industry that same year.
 The publishers formed the Comics Magazine Association of America, voluntarily abiding by the code prohibiting "violence, explicit sex, gratuitous gore and the triumph of evil or antisocial behavior" from their pages.
 This change in attitude contributed to bringing about the Silver Age of superhero comics.

-The Silver Age brought back some heroes that had faded in the '50s (e.g. Flash Gordon, Green Lantern, and the Sub-Mariner), as well as introduced new characters, such as Spider-Man and the Fantastic Four.
-These new characters of Marvel's fostered a growing teenage and college audience by not only dealing with the 'bad guys,' but also with universally inward dilemmas.
-These characters mirrored the struggles of the youth of the '60s, living in a tumultuous time with the Kennedy and King assassinations, Vietnam, and campus riots.
+The Silver Age brought back some heroes that had faded in the '50s (e.g. Flash Gordon, Green Lantern, and the Sub-Mariner), as well as introduced new characters, such as Spider-Man and the Fantastic Four leading to the possibility of the Bronze Age that began in the 70's and continues into present time.